 The quality of the air around us is affected by pollutants released into the atmosphere.
 Our understanding of of air pollution and its causes has improved significantly and citizens can get involved in monitoring.
-While overall air quality has improved, there are still some areas where poor air quality affects human health and the environment.

 The world’s climate is changing.
 While the recent rapid changes in climate can be attributed to human activities, the climate has also changed throughout geological time.
 Changes in Scotland’s climate and the effect on our weather will have major implications for our way of life.